+- Define the terms: Normal Flora, Resident flora, Transient flora and carrier state

+- 2. Know the origin of normal flora.

+- 3. Know the importance of normal flora with examples, including importance as:

+- A. Source of opportunistic infection.

+- B. Immunostimulation.

+- C. Nutrition: Vitamins production.

+- D. Production of Carcinogens.

+- E. Protection against external invaders.

-- Define the terms: Normal Flora, Resident flora, Transient flora and carrier state - 2.
-Know the origin of normal flora. - 3.
-Know the importance of normal flora with examples Know areas of the body with normal flora (GIT, Urogenital tract, and skin) and most common types of organism in these areas and relation to pathogenicity of these organism. - 4.
-Know sites of the body with no normal flora e.g. sterile body sites and the importance of this fact in relation to interpretation of culture results.
+- 4. Know areas of the body with normal flora (GIT, Urogenital tract, and skin) and most common types of organism in these areas and relation to pathogenicity of these organism.

+- 5. Know sites of the body with no normal flora e.g. sterile body sites and the importance of this fact in relation to interpretation of culture results.